 I tried to gather information on the acquisitions and sales of all the auction houses and art dealers whose names I came across over the course of the research.
 Due to the COVID-19 pandemic, however, access to many of the museums' and libraries' archives was quite limited.

-Figure 7: Advertisement for an auction at Stevens' Auction Rooms in January 1928, where among other things "Rare Benin Bronzes and Ivories" were sold.
-From the start of the research, my work also entailed searching for relevant literature on the Benin Bronzes and getting in touch with other researchers who had been working on the Cologne collections or on Benin objects in general as well as with institutions where relevant sources might be found.
+From the start of the research, my work also entailed searching for relevant literature on the works of art from Benin and getting in touch with other researchers who had been working on the Cologne collections or on Benin objects in general as well as with institutions where relevant sources might be found.